 2018: 3 day APDT (USA) conference in Memphis, Tennessee, USA

 2016: 3 day APDT (USA) conference in Las Vegas, USA

 2014: 3 day APDT (USA) conference in Hartford, CT, USA

 2014: Completed Canine Social & Physiological Development course (with honours)

 2013: 3 day APDT (AUS) conference in Sydney

 2012: Dangerous Dog Handling and Assessment seminar

-In addition, Mark is an active Delta Therapy Dog Volunteer since 2012, and takes his dog to visit patients and staff in hospital.
+In addition, Mark was an active Delta Therapy Dog Volunteer from 2012-2016, and took his dog to visit patients and staff in hospital.
 For more information, or to volunteer with your dog, please contact the Delta Society Australia.